endybits/opencv_volume_control/README.md

 # OpenCV Volume Control

 The aim of this project is to show how develop a volume control using hand landmarks detection with OpenCV and Mediapipe Python libraries.

-But, before starting with the volume control let me show you the 21th hand landmarks that we can identify using Mediapipe.
+But before starting with the volume control let me show you the 21th hand landmarks that we can identify using Mediapipe.

 ![](https://google.github.io/mediapipe/images/mobile/hand_landmarks.png)